-As a summary, Geraldine Murtagh or Sarah Milton and any trained staff in the nursery, will administer medicines and keep a record that they have been given.
+As a summary, Geraldine Murtagh, Sarah Milton, Kirsty Green, Andee Mason, Diana Milner and Amanda Williams will administer medicines and keep a record that they have been given.
 We must stress that pupils should not be at school if they are unwell and if at all possible, pupils should receive their medication at home.